Solar Eclipse Corona

 expand_more

-The main advice from experts for first-time viewers is surprisingly simple: put the camera down and simply watch the show.
+The main advice from experts for first-time viewers is surprisingly simple: put down the camera and simply observe the spectacle.

-For those who still wish to capture the event, the paramount rule is safety: Special-purpose solar filters must always remain on lenses during all partial phases.
+For those who still wish to capture the event, the primary rule is safety: Special-purpose solar filters must always remain on lenses during all partial phases.

-• Equipment: A DSLR or mirrorless camera with a telephoto lens of at least 300 mm (1000 mm recommended for details) and a solid tripod are needed.
+• Equipment: A DSLR or mirrorless camera with a telephoto lens of at least 300 mm (1000 mm recommended for details) and a sturdy tripod are needed.

-• Setup: Strictly use manual focus and secure the lens with tape.
+• Settings: Strictly use manual focus and secure the lens with tape.

 • Exposure: Total eclipses present a massive dynamic range that requires bracketing exposures.

-• Alternatives: Smartphones propped up to record wide-field video can capture the invaluable audio of crowd reactions.
+• Alternatives: Propped-up smartphones recording wide-field videos can capture the invaluable audio of crowd reactions.

 • Shutter Speed Calculator for Solar Eclipses by Xavier Jubier.